'Every Vape is a Hit to Your Health' Anti-Vaping Campaign

 Campaign assets

-The ‘Every vape is a hit to your health’ campaign used a variety of creative tools to engage young people and encourage them to weigh up the perceived benefits of vaping against the proven harms.
+The ‘Every Vape is a Hit to Your Health’ campaign uses a variety of creative tools to engage young people and encourages them to weigh up the perceived benefits of vaping against the proven harms.

-The campaign included testimonials from ex-vapers who have experienced the health harms of vaping.
-These young people shared their real stories around vaping and quitting.
-Respiratory health professionals also featured in the campaign, as experts in this field who have high credibility with young people.
+The campaign includes influencers and testimonials from young people who previously vaped who have experienced the health harms of vaping.
+These young people share their real stories around vaping and quitting.
+Respiratory health professionals also feature in the campaign, as experts in this field who have high credibility with young people.

 Resources